mmfallacy/.dotfiles/.config/nvim/README.md

 - Manage plugins using a UI
 - Automatic install if lazy is not yet installed.

+## Syntax Analyzers:
+Listed below are the plugins I use which could classify as syntax analyzers.
+- `nvim-treesitter`: Offers syntax highlighting and parsing by acting as an interface to `tree-sitter` for Neovim.
+- `vim-just`: Syntax highlighting for justfiles.
+- `nvim-markdown`: Syntax highlighting for markdown files.
+Offers concealment for formatting and links
+- `vimtex`: Syntax highlighting for tex files.
+Also provides commands for viewing, compiling, watching tex files.
+Also offers concealment.
+- `typst.vim`: Syntax highlighting for typst files.
+Basic concealment.

 ## LSP Client: Builtin Neovim LSP Client
 LSP Configurations are handled by [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) The following are the LSPs installed in this neovim configuration: